 In addition to placement, size is another factor that can determine how much your tattoos will change after a tummy tuck.
 While smaller tattoos that are low on the abdomen might get totally removed when the excess skin is trimmed, larger tattoos are more of a challenge.

-For those considering a tummy tuck who are concerned about how it will affect their tattoo, a consultation with a board-certified plastic surgeon is the best way to get personalized information.
+For those considering a tummy tuck who are concerned about how it will affect their tattoo, a consultation with a plastic surgeon is the best way to get personalized information.
 There may be a way to adjust the incision site and the amount of pulling involved to avoid too much distortion of the tattoo.

 Your Next Steps